INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ## Basics First

-Q-Learning or reinforcement learning in general requires two basic components to start with - one, an **Environment** and two, an **Agent**.
+Q-Learning or reinforcement learning in general need two basic components to start with - one, an **Environment** and two, an **Agent**.

 ### 1. Environment

 *For brevity, let us consider a maze as our environment and a payer-bot as an agent which can make some moves.*

 States in an environment are the places where a player-bot can be.
-For example, in a 5x5 maze environment, there are 25 states where an agent can be at any point of time and can perform any action - `ArrowUp`, `ArrowDown`, `ArrowLeft` and `ArrowRight`.
+For example, in a 5x5 maze environment, there are 25 states where an agent can be at any point of time and can perform any action - `ArrowUp`, `ArrowDown`, `ArrowLeft` and `ArrowRight` being at that state.

 For any given **action as input** to an environment, we get set of **{observations, reward} as output**

 ![](assets/blogs/rf/env.png)

-Make sure to remember that in our maze environment, observation is the next-state agent goes to because performing input action in the environment.
+Make sure to remember that in our maze environment, observation is the next-state the agent goes to because of performing input action in the environment.

 Reward of input action can be positive or negative or zero.
 In our case,